enkidevs/curriculum/lua/lua-core/maps-and-dictionaries-in-lua/map-methods-in-lua-ii.md

 -- Alice	32
 ```

-Both notations are valid in Lua and can be used interchangeably.However, there are some cases where one notation might be preferred over the other.
+Both notations are valid in Lua and can be used interchangeably.
+However, there are some cases where one notation might be preferred over the other.

 For example, if you have a key that contains spaces or special characters, you'll need to use the square bracket notation to access it.